xieweiAlex/English_Learning/words/2020/words-July.md

+## Week 5

+TikTok's Chinese owner offers to forego stake to clinch U.S deal
+China's ByteDance has agreed to divest the US operations of TikTok

+**Breadth of mind**, **breadth of  view**
+**trade school** / **vocational** school
+he has been in congress **ever since**

+**crony** capitalism
+**sinister** intentions

+He is wrong to pursue a policy of **arm-twisting** the state's largest companies to contribute to it and for the state to play any role in the building of the housing
+It described US criticism of the new **draft law** as "**utterly** **imperious**, unreasonable and **shameless**
+Critics fear it could lead to Hong Kongers being prosecuted - even **retroactively** - for criticising their or the mainland's leadership, joining protests or exercising their current rights under local laws.
+But its **unpopularity** meant it has never been done - the government tried in 2003 but had to **back down** after protests.
+Twitter Inc. placed a notice on the tweet and **shielded** it from view for breaking what the company said are its rules about **glorifying** violence.
+China tried, **prematurely**, to promote the yuan after the global financial crisis with a mix of propaganda and diplomatic strong-arming.
+It flopped
+There is also a regression in policy that has **stemmed from** the country’s leadership
+You can iterate quickly, build up a **scrappy** prototype in like five days.
+Lockdowns have surely made the global mood more **combustible**

+Make the Trump victory **a blip**
+Tom is **out of step** with the times.

+“In uncertain times, this performance is a testament to the important role our products play in our customers’ lives and to Apple’s relentless innovation
+Third, algorithmic interviews are direct translations from **formalistic** college backgrounds

+Weeks after the accident she remained **distraught**.
+The **flippancy** of your answer **peeved** me. -

 How do you like my post-divorce **digs**?
 **Armageddon** is what's going to happen to you if you wake me up Two hours long without an **intermission**?